 The Simcoe Muskoka On the Move and School Travel Planning are active school travel initiatives led by the Simcoe Muskoka District Health Unit in partnership with the City and local school boards.
 The objective is to support children to reach the goal of at least 60 minutes of moderate to vigorous physical activity daily by using active forms of transportation in a safe and sustainable way.

 Walking is an important transportation mode for short trips and a great way to get physical activity.
 As pedestrians are the most vulnerable road user, safety is of the utmost importance.
 Refer to these safety resources to familiarize yourself with safety tips and best practices:

 - Ministry of Transportation – Road Safety: Pedestrians

 - Ontario Road Safety Resource – Pedestrian Safety

 - CAA – Pedestrian Safety

-Cycling is an excellent transportation mode for short to medium length trips.
-Cycling provides many benefits to both the user and broader society including improved health (both physical and mental) through exercise, reduce greenhouse gas emissions, reduced personal costs and reduced municipal costs.
+Cycling is an excellent transportation mode for short- to medium-length trips.
+Cycling provides many benefits to the user and society including improved health (both physical and mental) through exercise, reduced greenhouse gas emissions, reduced personal costs and reduced municipal costs.

 E-bikes are motorized bicycles that can look like conventional bicycles, scooters or limited-speed motorcycles.
 E-bikes are a micromobility option that has become more popular in recent years; however, not without concerns associated with the large moped and motorcycle styled e-bikes with significant mass mixing with pedestrians and other vulnerable road users.
 In response to these concerns, the Ministry of Transportation (MTO) is developing regulatory and policy framework surrounding e-bikes to differentiate between bicycle style e-bikes (which would continue to be treated as bicycles) and moped and motorcycle styled e-bikes (which would require registration, insurance and a driver’s licence to operate).